Miss Universe 2022: Prize money and other perks R’Bonney Gabriel will receive

-The Miss Universe 2022 beauty pageant concluded with another glorious win.
-28-year-old R’Bonney Gabriel from Texas, USA was crowned Miss Universe 2022 in the recently held ceremony on January 15.
+The Miss Universe 2022 beauty pageant concluded with another glorious win, where 28-year-old R’Bonney Gabriel from Texas, USA was crowned the coveted title in the recently held ceremony.
 The new Miss Universe 2022 winner competed against 84 women to bag the prestigious crown.
-With the crown, came a lot more perks and prize money for Miss Universe, which she will now use for social work.
+Unsurprisingly, winning came with a lot more perks and prize money for Miss Universe 2022, which she will now use for social work.

 Harnaaz Sandhu, the reigning queen of the 70th edition of Miss Universe, passed the crown to her successor.
 Apart from R’Bonney, Divita Rai represented India at the pageant.
 She reached the top 16 but missed to carry on Harnaaz Sandhu’s legacy ahead.
 Miss Venezuela was the first runner-up in the pageant.
 The second runner-up was Miss Dominican Republic.